 - enhancement of product quality with a view to exploiting the potential of apiculture products on the market.

-Every third year the European Commission presents a report to the European Parliament and the European Council on the implementation of measures concerning the apiculture sector.
+Every third year the European Commission presents a report to the European Parliament and the Council on the implementation of measures concerning the apiculture sector.

 For the apiculture years 2020-22, €240 million will be spent on national apiculture programmes in the EU, an increase of 11% compared to the funding available for 2017-19.
 Half of this will come from the EU budget and the other half from EU countries, as approved by Commission Implementing Decision (EU) 2021/974.
 Allocation of EU funding for these programmes is based on the number of beehives in each EU country, notified to the Commission in accordance with Article 3 of Commission Delegated Regulation (EU) 2015/1366.